bryantrobbins/activiti-boot/README.md

 Activiti to provide a toy Web service.
 I'm pretty impressed at how little custom coding this took!

 This basically ends the original tutorial, so now I'll do some of my own stuff:

 * Create REST endpoints which set values on workflows
 * Add REST endpoints around creation of Applicants or equivalent domain objects
 * Harden auth up with LDAP
 * Deal with Java errors in service tasks as conditionals for workflow

+## Initial Updates for Ticketing Service

+*Does not compile yet*

+I have in my head an idea for a ticketing service.
+In enterprise situations, sometimes we have various ticketing services with their own REST/SOAP APIs, but need a common front-end.
+Also, we need some error handling and notifications if the ticket services are having any issues (services down, access rights, etc.).
+I updated the tutorial code to now be built around a persistent TicketRequest object instead of an Applicant, and updated my REST controller to support 3 methods:

+* /ticket (POST) - request a new ticket
+* /ticket/id (GET) - get the details of a given ticket request, including current status
+* /reset - clear any errors that may have occurred on previous ticket submissions so that they may be retried

+This is implying a sort of workflow too, that I'll have to translate into BPMN:

+* Task 1: Attempt to make a Web service call.
+If calls are "paused", move to Task 5.
+If call succeeds, move to Task 2.
+If call fails, move to Task 3.
+* Task 2: Update TicketRequest to mark as COMPLETE.
+Transition to end of workflow.
+* Task 3: Update global Pause variable to true.
+Transition to Task 4.
+* Task 4: Send an email with any available details of the external system's failure.
+Transition to Task 5.
+* Task 5: Wait for a reset.
+Must be manually triggered (via call from Controller) to transition back to Task 1.